reddyts09/CloudA1/README.md

     }
 }
 We need to add this to sites-enabled directory, in order to be picked up by Nginx.
 We can create a symlink to the file:
--sudo ln -s /etc/nginx/sites-available/mysite_nginx.conf /etc/nginx/sites-enabled/
+- sudo ln -s /etc/nginx/sites-available/mysite_nginx.conf /etc/nginx/sites-enabled/
 That’s all.
 Now restart nginx and you’re all set:
--sudo service nginx restart
+- sudo service nginx restart

 8. You need to have allowed hosts configured to allow those domains.
 Edit the mysite>settings.py to accomodate the host:
--ALLOWED_HOST = ['18.191.242.165']
+- ALLOWED_HOST = ['18.191.242.165']
-Add the lines below to the bottom of the file -STATIC_ROOT = os.path.join(BASE_DIR, "static/")
+Add the lines below to the bottom of the file
+- STATIC_ROOT = os.path.join(BASE_DIR, "static/")

 # Built With
-* Django,AWS: Web Framework used
+- Django,AWS: Web Framework used
-* HTML,CSS,JavaScript,Python: Web Development Applications used
+- HTML,CSS,JavaScript,Python: Web Development Applications used
-* uwsgi, nginx: Servers used
+- uwsgi, nginx: Servers used
 * Github: repository for code

 # Acknowledgements